 1. If you have trouble staying within your budget, one solution may be to purchase a prepaid gift card to the supermarket.
 You can think of this as a portable checking account that you withdraw from every time you shop.
 This may help you keep a tighter rein on your spending!

 2. If you like to buy local, fresh produce you can check out CSAs.
-Community supported agriculture connect local farmers with their communities by offering people a “share” in their farm.
+Community supported agriculture.
+They connect local farmers with their communities by offering people a “share” in their farm.
 Some of them even offer milk and eggs.
-The downfall is that you usually don’t get much of a choice of what is in the box of goodies you receive, but if you like to support local-the prices can’t be beat!
+The downfall is that you usually don’t get much of a choice of what is in the box of goodies you receive, but if you like to support your local grower-the prices be beaten beat!
 Check out Localharvest.org

-3. Head to the meat locker.
-This is something that my family does by heading to a well-known locker near our home town in Ohio.
-When we head east for a visit with family, we stock up local meat products of all different cuts.
+3. Head to the meat locker!
+This is something that my family does by heading to a well-known locker near our home.
 Here we get better prices and a quality product we feel good about consuming.
 If you don’t have the freezer space, split the goods with a friend!
-If you live in the Mid West, you should not have a problem finding a local locker that you can get choice meat from!

 *Did you know that the best time to shop for meat is in the morning?
 This is when the butcher marks down the meat that is getting close to the “sell by” date.
 Take it home and freeze it if you are not going to make it that night!4.
 Save money by doing the work yourself.
 Don’t buy meat that is already formed into patties, but rather make them yourself.
-Buy your veggies and cut them up instead of getting the pre-cut ready to go packages.
+Buy your veggies and cut them up instead of getting the pre-cut, ready to go packages.
 The same goes with snacks.
 Buy in bulk and make servings yourself by portioning these goodies out into zip lock baggies.
-Yes, it is more time-consuming, but you will indeed save money!

 5. Hot versus cold!
 Did you know that hot cereals are cheaper than cold ones…and healthier!
 Oatmeal in, Cocoa Puffs out!